aboutbits/github-actions-kubernetes/readme.md

 #### Inputs

-Following inputs can be used as `step.with` keys
+The following inputs can be used as `step.with` keys:

 | Name                     | Required/Default   | Description                     |
 |--------------------------|--------------------|---------------------------------|